Image Captioning via Compact Bidirectional Architecture: Abstract

 \section{Abstract}

-Most current image captioning models typically generate captions from left to right.
+Most current image captioning models typically generate captions from left-to-right.
 This unidirectional property makes them can only leverage past context but not future context.
-Though recent refinement-based models can exploit both past and future context by generating a new caption in the second stage based on pre-retrieved or pre-generated captions in the first stage, the decoder of these models generally consists of two networks~(i.e. a retriever or captioner in the first stage and a refiner in the second stage), which can only be executed sequentially.
+Though refinement-based models can exploit both past and future context by generating a new caption in the second stage based on pre-retrieved or pre-generated captions in the first stage, the decoder of these models generally consists of two networks~(i.e. a retriever or captioner in the first stage and a captioner in the second stage), which can only be executed sequentially.
 In this paper, we introduce a Compact Bidirectional Transformer model for image captioning that can leverage bidirectional context implicitly and explicitly while the decoder can be executed parallelly.
-Specifically, it is implemented by tightly coupling left-to-right(L2R) and right-to-left(R2L) flows into a single compact model~(i.e. implicitly) and optionally allowing interaction of the two flows(i.e. explicitly), while the final caption is chosen from either L2R or R2L flow in a sentence-level ensemble manner.
-We conduct extensive ablation studies on MSCOCO benchmark and find that the compact architecture, which serves as a regularization for implicitly exploiting bidirectional context, and the sentence-level ensemble play more important roles than the explicit interaction mechanism.
+Specifically, it is implemented by tightly coupling left-to-right(L2R) and right-to-left(R2L) flows into a single compact model to serve as a regularization for implicitly exploiting bidirectional context and optionally allowing explicit interaction of the bidirectional flows, while the final caption is chosen from either L2R or R2L flow in a sentence-level ensemble manner.
+We conduct extensive ablation studies on MSCOCO benchmark and find that the compact bidirectional architecture and the sentence-level ensemble play more important roles than the explicit interaction mechanism.
 By combining with word-level ensemble seamlessly, the effect of sentence-level ensemble is further enlarged.
 We further extend the conventional one-flow self-critical training to the two-flows version under this architecture and achieve new state-of-the-art results in comparison with non-vision-language-pretraining models.
-Source code is available at {\url{https://github.com/YuanEZhou/CBTrans}}.
+Finally, we verify the generality of this compact bidirectional architecture by extending it to LSTM backbone.
+Source code is available at \url{https://github.com/YuanEZhou/cbtic}.

-\section{INTRODUCTION}
+\section{Introduction}